Posted on

 • Let all items cool before placing them in the refrigerator

-• Breakfast: Both can be reheated in the microwave
+• Breakfast: Both meals can be reheated in the microwave.

-• Lunch: Both meals can be reheated in the microwave, serve salad items chilled
+• Lunch: Both meals can be reheated in the microwave, but serve guacamole chilled

 Extra Flavors and Substitutions